Syrian government not confirmed for second round of talks

 “They didn’t tell me that they are thinking of not coming.
 On the contrary, they said that they would come but they needed to check with their capital,” Brahimi told a news conference in Geneva.
 He said the opposition delegation had confirmed it would come back.

-Brahimi listed 10 “simple” points that he felt the two sides agreed on in the talks and said he thought there was more common ground than the two sides recognised.
+Brahimi listed 10 “simple” points that he felt the two sides agreed on in the talks and said he thought there was more common ground than the two sides recognized.
 He has asked both sides to return to work on a prepared agenda after a week’s break.

-(Reporting by Tom Miles and Stephanie Nebehay, editing by Khaled Yacoub Oweis)
+Reporting by Tom Miles and Stephanie Nebehay, editing by Khaled Yacoub Oweis